Are you familiar with the role of ‘hospital teacher’ and what do they do to support children?

 Teaching is 1:1 usually at the bedside and often with parents supporting.
 We are able to identify gaps in learning quickly and teach these so that all pupils make progress whilst with us.
 When pupils are in hospital, their primary need is a medical one.
 We work alongside NHS colleagues and closely with Play Specialists.
 We are sensitive to the pupil’s medical needs and learning is encouraged where pupils are well enough.

 Some days are very hard when we hear a child has been diagnosed with cancer or dies …

-We also work with a large number of students with mental health needs, including eating disorders, and have received additional training to be able to support these students effectively.
+We also work with a large number of students with mental health needs, including eating disorders and have received additional training to be able to support these students effectively.
 Infection control is an important part of our work.
-We have to wipe all equipment with anti-bacterial wipes after each use.
+We have to wipe all the equipment with anti-bacterial wipes after each use.
 We get through a lot of laminating pouches as we laminate so that we can wipe and reuse resources. iPads are also a valuable and wipeable tool!
-We also have to wear medical gowns and gloves when teaching pupils in side rooms who are infectious.
-We have to be very careful working with oncology patients who have low immune systems and have to be careful not to cross contaminate from one patient to another.
+We also have to wear medical gowns and gloves when teaching pupils inside rooms who are infectious.
+We have to be very careful working with oncology patients who have low immune systems and have to be careful not to cross-contaminate from one patient to another.